 fordewind architecture ltd.

-fordewind architecture ltd. is a Vienna and Sofia based multidisciplinary studio founded by Boris Enev and Ephgenia Hodkevitch and dedicated to the disclosure of existing and the creation of new spaces, as well as the processes.
-The principles of fordewind architecture ltd. are critical questioning of apparently proven rules, development of solution methods and the action and interaction of architecture and urban space.
+Ephgenia Hodkevitch and Boris Enev are dedicated to the disclosure of existing and the creation of new spaces, as well as the processes.
+Their principles are critical questioning of apparently proven rules, development of solution methods and the action and interaction of architecture and urban space.
 In all their projects, fordewind architecture are committed to social inclusion, diversity and fair and sustainable urban development.

 As an independent consultant, Morenga Hunt provides a variety of consulting services to arts, non-profit, and commercial organizations and businesses.
 Morenga serves as a technical assistance consultant for multiple grant recipients of the North Carolina Arts Council, the SC Arts Commission, and Charlotte’s Arts and Sciences Council, and as an associate consultant with other consulting firms.

 His clients have included art galleries, dance companies, youth arts organizations, local and state arts councils, city governments, and higher education institutions.
 Much of his recent work has focused on arts administration, leadership, and management, Board and staff professional development, strategic and business planning, and executive coaching.

 Dr. Irene Suchy